Course - Explaining religion: Why are people religious? - RVI2175

 The candidate has attained

-- a broad understanding of the historical relationship between religion, science and technology
+- a broad understanding of theories in the evolutionary and cognitive science of religion (CSR)

 - insight into recent research pertaining to the questions above